d3fenderz/linux_security/README.md

 #### Quick Todo list to secure your machine

 In my experience, Linux requires manual hardening.
-As basic security hygiene, you may apply the following:
+You may apply the following for basic security hygiene:

 * use full disk encryption, not just for your ~/home folder
 * disable any telemetry (e.g., disable system reports, don’t send crash reports) and file history if you don’t need them, which is likely